Guide to GVM upgrades: what it is and where to get one

 You’ve convinced me, but what exactly is a GVM upgrade?

 For small weight increases, these kits are typically simple: a set of springs, shocks, and a slip of paper.
 As the desired weight increases, the complexity of the kits has to increase too.
 A diff housing that’s fine at 3500kg might not be up to scratch at 4000kg.
-Heavier-rated kits will typically feature improved braking systems, heavier-rated wheel and tyre packages, larger indicators due to a heavier weight class, and in some situations, coil conversions.
-Hey, while you’re in there anyway right?
+Heavier-rated GVM upgrade kits will typically feature improved braking systems, heavier-rated wheel and tyre packages, larger indicators due to a heavier weight class, and in some situations, coil conversions.
+Hey, while you’re in there anyway, right?

 Got it, but why were you talking about trailers?

 I thought you’d never ask!
 Here is where things get frustrating.
 Or exciting if you’re a masochist … no judgement.
 We mentioned before you need to factor your towball weight into your payload, but there’s more to consider too.
-That fancy new GVM upgrade you just got fitted will increase how much your 4X4 can legally weigh, but in almost all cases it won’t increase your gross combined mass.
-If your 4X4 now weighs 500kg more, your trailer will need to weigh 500kg less.
-There are some exceptions to this rule, and a few options for increasing your braked tow rating.
-But unless you’re ready to speak to a shop about specifics, we’re just making things unnecessarily complicated.
+That fancy new GVM upgrade you just got fitted will increase how much your 4X4 can legally weigh, but in almost all cases, it won’t increase your gross combined mass.

 What if I don’t want a GVM upgrade?